ploomber/ploomber/doc/get-started/intro.rst

    :alt: injected-cell

-Via a Jupyter plugin, your scripts are rendered as notebooks.
+Via a Jupyter plug-in, your scripts are rendered as notebooks.
 The cell injection process happens as well, this enables interactive sessions that exactly reproduce pipeline runtime conditions.